 After receiving a report from the counseling staff, the director of the complainant's department should take prompt, appropriate action if the harassment problem is deemed to be sufficiently serious to require urgent protective measures.
-This also applies to cases in which urgent protective measures are deemed necessary during the investigation process etc. The need for urgent protective measures should also be considered in cases in which the EVP in charge receives a report from the counseling staff, and if deemed necessary the EVP in charge should make an appropriate request to the director of the complainant's department or deans of schools, etc.
+This also applies to cases in which urgent protective measures are deemed necessary during the investigation process, etc.

+The need for urgent protective measures should also be considered in cases in which the EVP in charge receives a report from the counseling staff, and if deemed necessary, the EVP in charge should make an appropriate request to the director of the complainant's department/faculty consort, etc.

-(4) Coordination between the Parties Involved
+(4) Negotiation between the Parties Involved

-The departmental director who has received the report from the counseling staff of the request for coordination from the person seeking assistance will draft a settlement proposal in consultation with the person seeking assistance and conduct coordination between the parties involved in the case.
-A case will be settled when an agreement is reached between both parties involved in the case.
+The departmental director who has received a report from the counseling staff of a request for negotiation from the person seeking assistance will draft a settlement proposal in consultation with the person seeking assistance and conduct negotiation between the parties involved in the case.
+The case will be settled when an agreement is reached between both parties involved in the case.

-Prior to coordination, the departmental director must make an advance report of the details of the issue and the plan for resolution to the EVP, and, after implementing the coordination, the departmental director must report the results.
+Prior to negotiation, the departmental director must make an advance report of the details of the issue and the plan for resolution to the EVP in charge, and, after implementing the negotiation, the departmental director must report the result.

-When an agreement of settlement is not reached between both parties involved in the case or no progress is made in the coordination for more than three months, the departmental director will terminate the coordination and notify the fact to the person seeking assistance.
-Please note that such coordination cannot be conducted after an investigation has been launched by the by the Departmental Human Rights Committee.
+When an agreement of settlement is not reached between both parties involved in the case or no progress is made in the negotiation for more than three months, the departmental director will terminate the negotiation and notify the person seeking assistance.
+Please note that such negotiation cannot be conducted after an investigation has been launched by the Departmental Human Rights Committee.